Ph.D., University of Missouri

 My undergraduate textbook, Personality, is now in its tenth edition (2019, Cengage).
 The book is organized to reflect my belief that the study of personality should not be limited to either the traditional theories approach or to a strict empirical presentation.
 Rather, I have maintained from the first edition that a full understanding of personality requires an examination of theory and research.
 After an introductory chapter and a chapter on personality research methods, the book is divided into seven sections.
 Each section reflects a different approach to understanding personality — Freudian, Neo-Freudian, Trait, Biological, Humanistic, Behavioral/Social Learning, and Cognitive.

 Jerry Burger is also a fiction writer.
-For more information about his novel, The Shadows of 1915, and his short stories, click here.
+For more information about his novel, The Shadows of 1915, and his short stories, visit Jerry's website.